khali115/clumsy-panther/README.md

 Clumsy Panther
 ===========

-A MelonJS made "Flappy Bird" clone, altered to "Clumsy Panther".
+A MelonJS made "Flappy Bird" clone, altered to "Clumsy Panther", a game to reach your window of opportunity.

 ![](http://i.imgur.com/CXWtHlI.png?1)